This project proves that there is also good news:

 - Is football energy-guzzling?
 No, KAA Gent is becoming 100% green (no more grey power purchased, all energy comes from renewable sources) and on match days it’s becoming energy-neutral thanks to solar panels.

 - Solar panel sector collapses?
 Possibly, but EnergyVision is growing and continues to build at a rapid pace, in Flanders and in Brussels.
-Last year, EnergyVision installed 300,000 solar panels; in 2021, more than 400,000 panels will be installed.
+Last year, EnergyVision installed 300,000 solar panels; in 2021, we will do the same.

 The installation is a technical feat (the roof structure first had to be fully reinforced, remembering the part that was blown away last year), but is above all an example for the region.
 This installation is the start of a broader sustainability programme for KAA Gent: a second phase is planned with more solar panels, we will also install panels on the training centre and youth complex of KAA Gent.
 LED lighting will be installed in the Ghelamco Arena and preparations have been made to install charging stations powered 100% by green electricity.